 Reducing Noise for Employees Inside the Car Wash

-Train employees on sound level safety, and look into requiring hearing protection, either ear muffs or plugs.
+Train employees on sound level safety and consider requiring them to wear ear plugs for hearing protection.
 Test employees’ hearing regularly and keep track of any changes to ensure safety and productivity.
 When considering opening a car wash in a densely populated area, consider constructing a wall to lessen the noise impact on any nearby residential neighbors, or build separate areas for the air dryers and consider placing the blowers, often the noisiest part of the car wash, underground.

 Alternately, consider installing variable frequency drives on blowers to power the motors down depending on the delays between cars.
 Owners have also moved hydraulics to an equipment room and added increased sound insulation to the equipment room.
 Other operators have opted for quieter car wash parts, such as dryers which include a silencer package.